dataxight/protoplast-ml-example/README.md

 git submodule update
 ```

+Opening up the workspace
+`uv run marimo edit notebooks/`
+You can commit the marimo python files directly after you finished your development

 ### 2. Set Up Your Development Environment

 Then, install the environment and the pre-commit hooks with